dsarahstamps/2021-09-10-VTADS-/index.md

 SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
-<p>Please be sure to complete these surveys before and after the workshop.</p>
+<p>You do NOT need to complete these surveys before and after the workshop.</p>
 {% if site.carpentry == "pilot" %}
 <p><a href="{{ site.pilot_pre_survey }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.pilot_post_survey }}">Post-workshop Survey</a></p>